May 16

 Cons

-• 5-watt output may not be loud enough for some
+• 5 watts may not be loud enough for everyone

 • Heavier than it looks